Post quench entropy growth in a chiral clock model: Summary and Conclusion

 Entanglement entropy in subsystems located in the bulk shows a linear growth, and saturates at a characteristic time scale $\tau_s\approx \ell/2v_g$.
 In small subsystems located in the bulk, a subleading growth of entanglement is seen after this time.
-In the nonchiral model, the similar behavior is seen even in the subsystems located at the edge of the system (although $\tau_s$ is now $\ell/v_g$).
+In the non-chiral model, the similar behavior is seen even in the subsystems located at the boundary of the system (till a time $\tau_s~\ell/v_g$).
 In the chiral models, with the chirality parameter $\theta > \sin^{-1}\frac{2f}{\sqrt{3}}$, the entanglement saturates to a constant.

-We find that a linear entanglement growth is seen even outside the ferromagnetic regime of $\theta$ that we have studied, however a simple isolated domain wall description may not be sufficient to understand the behavior.
-The chirality in the ground state order will have a more complex interplay with a longitudinal field.
-Effect of the second parameter in the model ($\phi$) will act as an effective magnetic field to the domain wall particles, bringing in richer structures in the quenches in extended phase space of this model.
+We find that a linear-in-time entanglement growth is seen even outside the ferromagnetic regime of $\theta$ that we have studied.
+However, a simple isolated domain wall description is not sufficient to understand the behavior.
+At larger values of $\theta$ above $\pi/3$ where the ground state is not ferromagnetic, chirality in the ground state magnetization will have a more complex interplay with a longitudinal field than in the small $\theta$ cases we have studied.
+The second parameter in the model ($\phi$) will act as an effective magnetic field to the domain wall particles, bringing in richer structures in the quenches in the model.
+We leave the exploration of the dynamics in the extended parameter space of the model for future studies.

-The saturation of entanglement in the small subsystems at the edge of the system points to the inability of the spreading domains to thermalize edge of the system to a mixture of all three possible orders.
+The saturation of entanglement in the small subsystems at the edge of the system points to the inability of the spreading domains to thermalize the spins at the boundary of the system into an equally probable mixture of $1$, $\omega$ and $\bar{\omega}$.
 As a consequence the initial magnetization survives at long times after quench.
-Carefull accounting of the domain walls at the boundary after the saturation time indicates that the probability of finding domain walls at points near the system edge linearly (with distance from the edge) approaches $1$.
-Consequently the post quench magnetization in the chiral model shows a linear decay of magnetization away from the edge (Fig \ref{fig:edgeMagnetization}).
-In contrast, the nonchiral model shows a magnetization that appears to decay to $0$ at the edge.
+Careful accounting of the domain walls at the boundary after the saturation time indicates that the density of flipped spins near the boundary linearly changes with distance from the boundary.
+Consequently the post quench magnetization in the chiral model shows a linear decay of magnetization away from the boundary (Fig \ref{fig:edgeMagnetization}).

+In contrast, the non-chiral model shows a magnetization that appears to decay to $0$ at the boundary.
 Thus the $\theta$ dependent boundary scattering presents a peculiar scenario of a non thermal steady state near the boundary of this chain.
-Such a mechanism for failure of thermalization are related to long coherence times of boundary spins in models carrying boundary zero modes in the dual description.\cite{Kemp_2017,PhysRevX.7.041062}
+Such a mechanism for failure of thermalization is related to the long coherence times of boundary spins in models carrying boundary zero modes in Jordan Wigner transformed dual description.\cite{Kemp_2017,PhysRevX.7.041062}